AdobeDocs/workfront-fusion.en/help/workfront-fusion/fusion-product-releases/fusion-releases-2022/fusion-sept-19-22.md

 * Search for Adobe Journey Optimizer records using criteria you specify
 * Make a custom API call to the Adobe Journey Optimizer API

-For more information, see [Adobe Journey Optimizer Modules](/help/quicksilver/workfront-fusion/apps-and-their-modules/adobe-journey-optimizer-modules.md).

 ## Adobe Campaign Classic connector and modules now available

 Now you can connect Workfront Fusion to your Adobe Campaign Classic account.